microsoft/QuantumLibraries/Design/meetings/2022/api-design-2022-03.md

 **Proposal**: https://github.com/microsoft/QuantumLibraries/issues/442

 **Reviews**:
+* @tcNickolas, *approve*, left a couple of small comments in the issue
 > Please add a bullet point including your alias, your review result (*approve*, *reject*, *comment*), and a comment (optional when result is *approve*).
 Alternatively, add a line to the PR discussion incl. a reference to this issue.

 **Consensus**: *TBD*